 Take your learning on the road, or stay off the road and learn at your desk!
-Either way, podcasts are a convenient way to hear about something new.
+Either way, podcasts and webinar recordings are a convenient way to hear about something new.
 We have a few here that we think will inform and inspire you.

 High-Tech Crime Investigations

 Mobile devices—in this instance, cell phones—are filled with abundant data that can help in a law enforcement investigation.
 Investigators need to know what to look for, and then they need to know how to lawfully obtain it.
 Listen as a certified forensic computer examiner discusses the ins and outs of performing advanced data extractions on cell phones.1

 Guest: Detective Wade Higgason, Livonia Police Department, Michigan State Police

 This podcast was recorded prior to the death of TLO founder Hank Asher.
 While some of the statements made in this podcast may no longer be the case, we still think it is a worthwhile listen for those wanting to hear about how the TLOxp® Online Investigative System works.
 TLO has since been acquired by TransUnion.1